steve-metrax/Unifi-Bandwidth-Monitor/README.md

 - Adjust `MAX_SPEED` or `utime.sleep()` in `main.py` if needed for your bandwidth or refresh rate.

 ## Credits
-- Created by Steve Upson with help from Grok 3 (xAI), quite alot of help actually as this is not in my wheelhouse!
+- Created by Steve Upson with help from Grok 3 (xAI), quite a lot of help actually as this is not in my wheelhouse!
 The networking bit is very much in my wheelhouse.
 - Uses libraries from [russhughes/st7789_mpy](https://github.com/russhughes/st7789_mpy), again thanks Russ!
-- ZX Spectrum BASIC is about the limit of my knowlege when it comes to programing so getting this working did give me a buzz.
+- ZX Spectrum BASIC is about the limit of my knowledge when it comes to programming so getting this working did give me a buzz.

 ## Improvements
 - Looks, I'm no graphic artist so plenty of scope for improvement
 - Refresh, the display refresh is once every 5 to 10 seconds, plenty of scope for improvement.
+- The LilyGo T-Display-S3 WiFi antenna on the circuit board is very crap!
+I have tested 2 and both were crap.
+I would recommend an add on antenna, looks like there is a plug for one soldered on the back of the board.

 ## License
 MIT License (not sure what this means but it's yours, use/mod as you want, just give me a mention)